dragonflydb/documentation/docs/command-reference/stream/xpending.md

 ---
-description: Fetch data from a stream via a consumer group, and not acknowledging such data
+description: Get info and entries from a consumer group pending entries list
 ---

 # XPENDING